 Do people really rent out their cars on GetAround?

-We know that these are the common question that everyone have, but to this the Sylvano Carrasco, GetAround VP or Hardware, said “We’ve lot of people who say – ‘I can’t do this.
-This car is my baby’ – but once they see checks coming in, they plan to rent their vehicles as longer as possible.”
+We know that these are the common question that everyone has, but to this, the Sylvano Carrasco, GetAround VP or Hardware, said “We have a lot of people who say – ‘I can’t do this.
+This car is my baby’ – but once they see checks coming in, they plan to rent their vehicles as long as possible.”
 In fact, GetAround even raised $45 Million in funding this year from Toyota to build more partnership.